-Shia rights violations continued to be carried in June, with Anti-Shia incidents being witnessed in some countries.
+Shia rights violations continue in June, with Anti-Shia incidents witnessed in some countries.
 Most violation reports are from Bahrain, Nigeria, Pakistan, and Saudi Arabia.
 Anti-Shia violations, including but not limited to, imprisonment, physical and emotional torture, limited or no access to medical assistance, hate speech, explosion, and executions.

 - More than 23 Shia suffered from medical negligence.